pycom/pycom-micropython-sigfox/docs/esp8266/quickref.rst

 to your normal Internet access point (use the ESP8266 AP connection method if you face any issues).

-WebREPL is an experimental feature and a work in progress, and has known issues.
+Besides terminal/command prompt access, WebREPL also has provision for file transfer (both upload and download).
+Web client has buttons for the corresponding functions, or you can use command-line client ``webrepl_cli.py`` from the repository above.

-There's also provision to transfer (both upload and download) files over WebREPL connection, but it has even more experimental status than the WebREPL terminal mode.
-It is still a practical way to get script files onto ESP8266, so give it a try using ``webrepl_cli.py`` from the repository above.
 See the MicroPython forum for other community-supported alternatives to transfer files to ESP8266.